International piracy law

 International piracy law is international law that is meant to protect against piracy.

 Throughout history and legal precedents, pirates have been defined as hostis humani generis, Latin for "the enemy of all mankind".
 The United Nations has codified much of the law in the United Nations Convention on the Law of the Sea (UNCLOS), which defines different types of piracy and ways to combat it.

 Piracy threatens maritime security and the legitimate uses of the seas for peaceful purposes and the freedom of navigation (freedom of the seas, Mare Liberum).
 All ships and countries are free to trade and navigate the oceans, a right which is threatened by piracy.
 A 2008 report by the International Maritime Organization found 4,821 incidents of modern piracy and maritime armed robbery in the period 1984 to 2008.
 In these incidents, 6 crew were killed, 42 assaulted, 774 held hostage and 38 crew are unaccounted for.

 Piracy law as codified in UNCLOS

 UNCLOS codified the laws of piracy in Articles 100 to 110.
 Article 108 is not strictly piracy law, but for the suppression of illicit traffic of narcotic drugs at sea.
-Article 109 on pirate broadcasting by 'radio transmission' is considered an out-dated, or grandfather clause.
+The Max Planck Encyclopedia of International Law argues that article 109 on pirate broadcasting by radio transmission is now an out-dated grandfather clause, given the liberalisation of broadcasting licence systems.
+However, it argues the clause may still be relevant in allowing states to prevent hostile propaganda broadcasts.
 The piracy articles of UNCLOS replicate Articles 14 to 21 of the 1958 Geneva Convention on the High Seas.
 It has been ratified by 168 states and there are 157 signatories (accepted but not signed).
 The treaty is accepted as customary international law.